 From eight to eighty, kids never lack things to do in Tahoe.
 And if they’re under 17, they stay free!

 Here’s just some of the kid-friendly fun to be had here.
-But be sure to ask for the My Tahoe Kids card at the front desk.
+Be sure to ask for the My Tahoe Kids card at the front desk.

 - Heated indoor pool